A message from our President, Professor Sir Barry Ife;

 We encourage members to promote and support events locally.
 We can, and with permission of all parties, help you share your enthusiasm and make contact with others in your area, to teach, share, listen and/or to learn from each other.

-We arrange monthly recitals, and other events on occasional Saturdays, in Handel's House, Brook Street, London W1.
-After our evening concerts, audience and performers are invited to join us at a local hostelry.
+We arrange monthly recitals, and other events on occasional Saturdays, in Handel’s house, now Handel & Hendrix in London at Brook Street, London W1.

 You will find more about these activities, and related matters by exploring the headings on the left.
 We are always grateful for your feedback, suggestions, your literary contributions and your offers of help.
 To get in touch, please go to the Contact Us page where you will find the appropriate links.